 He has led research projects for the U.S. Navy, the U.S. Army, the Department of Homeland Security (DHS), the Joint Staff, and the Office of the Secretary of Defense.
 He is a Senior Fellow at the Center for Cyber and Homeland Security at George Washington University.
 At the Institute of Politics and Strategy at Carnegie Mellon University, Dr. Porche serves as an adjunct instructor, where he teaches a graduate class titled “Policy and Technology of Cyberwar.”

-CEO & Co-founder, Quantum Signal LLC
+CEO & Co-founder, Quantum Signal AI, LLC

-Navin Shenoy is executive vice president and general manager of the Data Center Group at Intel Corporation.
-He leads the worldwide organization that develops the company’s data center platforms, a business that spans servers, networks and storage across all customer segments.
-Shenoy is responsible for the group’s product lines and business strategies, which encompass traditional business models as well as innovative solutions that help drive the industry transformation toward cloud computing, virtualization of network infrastructure and the adoption of artificial intelligence.
+Navin Shenoy is the former executive vice president and general manager of the Data Center Group at Intel Corporation.
+He led the worldwide organization that develops the company’s data center platforms, a business that spans servers, networks and storage across all customer segments.

-Before assuming his current role in 2017, Shenoy served as general manager of Intel’s Client Computing Group.
+Previously, Shenoy served as general manager of Intel’s Client Computing Group.
 During his tenure in that position, he had responsibility for profit and loss, business strategy and product development across notebooks, desktops, tablets, 2 in 1 devices and home gateways.
 Earlier in his Intel career, Shenoy was general manager for Intel Asia Pacific, where he was responsible for all sales, marketing and enabling of Intel products in the region.
-He also previously held leadership roles in Intel’s PC and tablet business units and in the CEO’s office, including three years as technical assistant to former Intel President and CEO Paul Otellini.
+He also has held leadership roles at Intel.

-COO and CFO, Piston Group
+CFO, Humanetics Group